| Overview | Before You Apply | Apply Now | Documents | After Submission | Contact |

 Conference organisers who have read the Programme Documentation and consider their conference a suitable candidate for collaboration with Galaxy are invited to submit a formal proposal through the RCELL online application portal.
 The portal is the only accepted submission channel; proposals submitted by email or through any other route will not be processed.

 The online form is the complete submission instrument — there is no separate document to complete and return.
 Before opening the form, organisers are strongly encouraged to download the Conference Proposal Template from the Programme Documents page and read through it carefully.
 The template mirrors the form’s structure exactly and serves as a preparation guide, allowing organisers to draft and review responses before entering them into the portal.
-Partially completed forms cannot always be saved for later return in all browser environments, so arriving prepared makes a significant practical difference.

 Submission of a proposal does not constitute an agreement to collaborate.
 Approval of a proposal does not constitute a commitment to publish a special issue.
 Both remain contingent on the editorial assessment process and, where a collaboration is approved, on the scholarly quality of manuscripts submitted for peer review.